KDE/krita/plugins/python/comics_project_management_tools/README.md

 * clean up path relativeness.
 (Not sure how much better this can be done)
 * Make label removal just a list? (unsure)
 * PNG and JPEG export settings.
+* improve author scrape fucntion
+* maybe use python minidom for acbf(or export in general), because then we can create a prettier xml file, which is necessary for helping people edit the files in question.

 ACBF list: